Paul Lukas (journalist)

 Paul Lukas (born March 21, 1964) is an American journalist, author, and the founding editor of Uni Watch, a blog that was devoted to uniform design.
-Lukas has been called "sports journalism's foremost uniform reporter,” “a minutiae fetishist,” and a “professional geek."
-As a journalist he helped legitimize broader news coverage of sports uniform design with his work appearing in The New York Times, GQ, Fortune, Gourmet, Saveur, The Wall Street Journal, ESPN The Magazine, Sports Illustrated, Spin, Glamour, The New Republic, The Financial Times, and InsideHook.
-Lukas also authored a book about the intricate design of consumer products and services.
+Lukas had been called "sports journalism's foremost uniform reporter,” “a minutiae fetishist,” and a “professional geek."
+As a journalist he helped legitimize broader news coverage of sports uniform design with his work appearing in several major publications.
+Lukas also authored a book about the intricate design of consumer products and writes for his Inconspicuous Consumption site on Substack.

+Career

 Uni Watch

 The first Uni Watch column ran on May 26, 1999, in the Village Voice and discussed baseball's evolving uniform combinations.
 In 2003 the column moved from the Village Voice to Slate.com.
 From 2004 to 2019, Uni Watch ran as a regular column on ESPN.com and was described as a "sports fashion column that helped legitimize mainstream news coverage of everything from wholesale franchise rebranding to tweaks in fonts or piping on uniform sleeves".

 Lukas owns the rights to the name Uni Watch, and in 2006 launched a separate blog to supplement the material in columns on ESPN.com.
+Lukas occasionally wrote about his personal and social life on the blog, with his culinary tastes and music interests most frequently featured in daily posts.
 In 2019, Lukas had a seven-week stint as staff columnist for Sports Illustrated with 10 attributed articles about uniforms.
 After his departure from Sports Illustrated, he began writing articles for InsideHook — a digital sports, news, and entertainment publication.
 Eventually he started writing for Facebook's Bulletin, and stopped writing uniform related articles for InsideHook.
-In a post on Uni-Watch, he said that he will leave the site and turn it over to Phil Hecken, on May 26, 2024, which is also Uni-Watch's 25th anniversary.

-On October 31th, 2025, Lukas announced the closing of the site, citing "a perfect storm of negative developments".
+In a post on Uni-Watch, he said that he'd leave the site and turn it over to Phil Hecken, on May 26, 2024, which is also Uni-Watch's 25th anniversary.
+On October 31, 2025, Lukas announced the closing of the site, citing "a perfect storm of negative developments".
+The site went offline on March 26, 2026.